XinYaanZyoy/OCBooks/NLP/notes/course1/week4.md

 ## Multiple Planes
-we draw multiple lines to classify multiple clusters, and then we get an array of signs (1 for pos 0 for neg) for a point or vec in vec space, we then think of this array a binary number and convert it into decimal number to have it resulted in one hash value for this region.
+we draw multiple lines to classify multiple clusters, and then we get an array of signs (1 for pos 0 for neg) for a point or vec in vec space, we then think of this array a binary number and convert it into a number to have it resulted in one hash value for this region.

 in this manner we hash the vector space into regions having certain hash vals for a given data.

-to convert the binary array into decimal (hash);
+to convert the binary array into hash (deciaml);

 $$ hash = \sum_i^H 2^i h_i $$

+_______________

+## Approximate nearest neighbors
+but how to find an appropriate lines/planes/hyperplanes which classifies the way previously mentioned? there might be multiple way to do this, which one is best? actually we can't actually tell which one is best! instead of brute forcing, or naive searching, we approximate nearest neighbours by creating multiple set of random planes, each set will hash the vector space, a given point/vec will therefore be in different-different regions, and hence hash value, having multiple of these hashes for a single vec will provie us a way to approximate nearest neghbours.